David Nucifora: Joins ARU High Performance Unit

 In 2009 Nucifora was appointed General Manager of the ARU High Performance Unit.
 He coached the Australian U20 team at the IRB Junior World Championship in Japan from 5–21 June 2009.

 Irish Rugby Football Union High Performance Director

 As of 1 June 2014 he is IRFU High Performance Director.
 He is known in Ireland for his role in ensuring the supply of elite players to the professional pool, be they sourced internally or externally.
 In his time with Ireland, the men's and women's 7s programmes were relaunched, with the men's team achieving some success at international level, qualifying for the 2020 Olympics.
 He has also been criticised for failing to foster more cohesive links between the professional game and the domestic and schools games in Ireland.
 In 2021 he was criticised in a letter from the Irish women's rugby team, citing loss of trust in the union, and historic and systemic failings.
+He left his job with Ireland in 2024.
+During his 10-year reign at the IRFU, Ireland won four Six Nations titles including two grand slams as well as helping Ireland to world number one in the world rankings.

+Scottish Rugby Union

+In August 2024 the Scottish Rugby Union announced that Nucifora was taking up a part time role in the leadership of rugby development in Scotland on an initial two year contract.
+In December 2024, he outlines his plans for Scottish rugby over the duration of his contract including establishing a grassroots structure to create long-term prosperity for the national team as well as assisting the union in appointing a long-term successor at the conclusion of his contract.